President. BAppSc, GDipBus Mgt, FAICD. Appointed 2019

 PhD, BSc (Hons).
 Appointed 2017

 Sarah leads ICON Science at RMIT University (Interdisciplinary Conservation Science), which seeks to engage in high-impact, interdisciplinary and collaborative research to find solutions to applied environmental problems.
-She's involved in a range of research projects, including an ARC Future Fellowship titled ‘Socio-ecological models for environmental decision making’, an H2020 grant on nature-based solutions for cities and a project on conservation message framing with the National Environment Science Programme Threatened Species Recovery Hub.
+She's involved in a range of research projects investigating nature-based solutions for cities, biodiversity sensitive urban design, message framing for effective biodiversity communications, and designing effective private land conservation schemes.